jurisfy/kml-to-merged-geojson/README.md

 A higher value reduces the number of points on the polygon, but may invalidate the polygon, too.

-Validity of a polygon can be check at http://geojsonlint.com/
+Validity of a polygon can be checked at http://geojsonlint.com/